Breast Cancer: 5 Things to Know About Your Breasts

 One common misconception around breast cancer is thinking you’re not at risk if you don’t have a family history of breast cancer.

-“Only 12 percent of people diagnosed with breast cancer have any family history of breast cancer,” says Lillie Shockney, a breast cancer survivor and administrative director of the Johns Hopkins Breast Center.
+“Only 12 percent of people diagnosed with breast cancer have any family history of breast cancer,” says Lillie Shockney, a breast cancer survivor and co-developer of Work Stride – Managing Cancer at Work program.
 Other risk factors you need to be aware of include a sedentary lifestyle and taking hormone replacement therapy (HRT).